COMSOC-Community/prefsampling/docs/_sources/quickstart.rst

 The :code:`seed` parameter can be used to pass the seed used to defined the numpy random number generator to give you more control if needed (for replication for instance).
 Other parameters are specific to the samplers.

+In the code reference of each sampler we provide examples of how to use the samplers in your code.
+We refer the reader to these examples and do not provide a general "how to" section here.

 Ordinal Samplers
 ----------------